Deltoid Muscle Strain

 Most deltoid muscle injuries come about due to activities that have over-stressed the deltoid muscle.
 Common activities to cause deltoid strain are skiing, weightlifting, swimming, carrying children, and working with heavy tools (ie. nailguns, drills, etc).
 Highly repetitive activity is especially problematic and can even include activities such as typing and gardening.

-It is no secret that a sharp blow to the shoulder can easily result in deltoid strains, and deltoid strain is a common issue for those that have suffered a shoulder dislocation or even car accident.
+It is no secret that a sharp blow to the shoulder can easily result in a deltoid strain.
+A deltoid strain is a common issue for those that have suffered a shoulder dislocation or even car accident.

 Axillary Nerve Issues